ssouporg/denv/README.md

 Commands:

-    defs          list the environment definitions
+    envs          list the environment definitions
-    def		  show the definition of a specific environment add		  add a new environment definition
+    env		  show the definition of a specific environment add		  add a new environment definition
-    run  	  run a new environment
-    envs          list the running environments
+    apps	  list the applications
-    start	  start an environment
+    app		  show the definition of a specific application run  	  run an application in a specific environment ps            list the running applications for one or all environments start	  start an environment
     stop	  stop an environment
     rm  	  remove an environment